-Last year, I finally had the chance to visit with relatives and see the “mysterious” loch.
+Last year, I finally had the chance to visit with relatives and see Loch Ness.
 I had a few weeks to go off on my own so I rented a car.
-Scotland is not a cheap place to travel but if you book well in advance you can always find deals through travel websites for bed and breakfast and reasonably priced hotels.
+I soon learned that Scotland is not a cheap place to travel but if you book well in advance you can always find good deals through travel sites.

 So off I went.
 It did not take long to become captivated by the natural wonders of Scotland.
 Heading North from Glasgow, you are soon immersed in a peopleless landscape of trees and rolling hills.
 Further on, you see snowy mountains looming over deep valleys and chasms.
 Lochs, rivers and streams reflect the beauty of it all.

 Real or Imagined?

 Within a week of arriving, I found myself gazing into the waters of Ness.
 Try as I might, I could see nothing but darkness as the loch is near black!
 Combine the opaque with a maximum depth of 755 feet and you can see why many think a creature could be hiding there.
 Those who have tried to find Nessie have faced many challenges.
 After years of frustration, some enthusiasts give up, thinking the monster is either the result of misidentification or imagination.

 The local museum seems to echo the sentiment.
 The Loch Ness Centre Exhibition was designed by a likable character named Adrian Shine who has spent decades searching and trying to make sense of the Loch Ness Monster.
 Paying tourists are brought through a serious of rooms with some well-made displays, a multi-media presentation and the pre-recorded voice of Shine.
 The emphasis here is not on compelling witness testimony but the search (with a little about the lake’s history).
 Shine reviews the many attempts to find Nessie and seems to suggest witnesses get carried away.
 Instead of a monster, we are seeing a “mirror of our imagination” on the loch, the recording says.